Just Hanan logo

 What landscapes inspired Gabriel García Márquez?

-Macondo isn’t just enchanting—it hides darker truths.
-The arrival of the banana company in 'One Hundred Years of Solitude' mirrors the devastating impact of the United Fruit Company on Colombia’s people.
-But let’s not stop there.
-These scars—of exploitation and forgotten workers—aren’t just historical footnotes.
-They’re the very threads Márquez wove into his tales.
+Macondo isn’t just enchanting — it hides darker truths.
+The arrival of the banana company in One Hundred Years of Solitude mirrors the devastating impact of the United Fruit Company on Colombia’s people.
+And that’s only half the story.
+The part people often skip.
+These scars — exploitation, forgotten workers — aren’t just history.
+They’re the threads he wove into his stories.
+Quietly, but deliberately.

 Why Macondo still resonates: Colombia's enduring influence